projectatomic/commissaire/doc/gettingstarted.rst

 Development/Manual Installation
 --------------------------------
-To test out the current development code you will need the following installed:
+To test out the current code you will need the following installed:

-* Python2.6
+* Python2.6+
 * virtualenv
 * etcd2 (running)
 * Kubernetes Cluster with a bearer token for access (running)